-A new measure called Performance 8 / Attainment 8 (P8/A8) is replacing 5 A\-C (with English & Maths).

-P8/A8 will show a student's average progress / grade across 8 subjects in Year 11.
-The 8 subjects included in this measure are taken from the three categories below:
+The Government uses a measure called Performance 8 / Attainment 8 (P8/A8) to assess a student's performance in their qualifications at 16.
+This shows their average progress and grade across 8 subjects, taken from the three categories below:

-- Category 1: Maths and English Language or English Literature. - Category 2: Any 3 from, Science, Computer Science, History, Geography, French or Spanish. - Category 3: Any 3 from all other subjects.
+- Category 1: Maths and whichever is the higher result of English Language or English Literature. - Category 2: The best 3 from, Science, Computer Science, History, Geography, French or Spanish. - Category 3: The best 3 from all other subjects taken.